paddor/crypto_box/README.md

 The long hex string is the randomly generated key.
 Store it somewhere safe and **keep it secret**.

+To decrypt a box later, specify the key directly on the command line (see below).

 ### Key file

 Use the option `-k` to specify a key file. **Note**: If the key file doesn't exist yet, a randomly generated key will be used and stored into that file.
+Only use this if your key file will be located on an encrypted disk.

 ```
 $ ls -l secret.key